netsells/frontend-engineer-technical-test/README.md

 As an Engineer you should have a firm grasp of both the technical and visual aspects of the submission.

+Our tech stack is Nuxt.js + SCSS, bonus points if you follow this.

 ## Instructions

 Using the designs provided, create a multi-step form to allow users (yourself) to submit your CV and details to via Ajax.
 All the backend work is done for you, you simply need to hit the endpoint with the data required.
 By "multi-step" we mean that the form should be a "flow".
 You complete step 1, then step 2 etc and finally submit all data collected.